What We Do

 Our education and experience provide an excellent foundation in such vital skills as counseling, advocacy, effective writing strategies, and superior analytical techniques and research methods, delivered in a professional and ethical manner.

-Through the Independent Educational Consultants Association (IECA), the Higher Education Consultants Association (HECA) and the New Jersey Association for College Admission Counseling (NJACAC), we have access to nationally-known resources and referral networks.
+Through the National Association for College Admission Counseling (NACAC), Independent Educational Consultants Association (IECA), the Higher Education Consultants Association (HECA), the New York State Association for College Admission Counseling (NYSACAC) and the New Jersey Association for College Admission Counseling (NJACAC), we have access to national and regional resources and referral networks.
 Our knowledge of local educational systems and trends in the college placement of area students allows us to provide a process that is uniquely individualized.

 Our consulting services are provided through one-on-one counseling, via a wide range of methods.
 Through in-person meetings at locations most convenient and comfortable for the student, innovative e-distance webcam video meetings (allowing us to effectively work with students across town – or across the country), and by cell, email, text – even Facebook, we strive to build a strong bond of support and communication with our students.